Measuring AI Ability to Complete Long Software Tasks: External validity and robustness

 \subsection{SWE-bench Verified}

-To check whether we observe similar performance trends in time horizon on other benchmarks, we apply our methodology to SWE-bench Verified.
-SWE-bench Verified is an industry standard benchmark for evaluating language model performance on software engineering tasks \cite{o3mini}.
+To check whether we observe similar performance trends on other benchmarks, we apply our methodology to SWE-bench Verified, an industry standard benchmark for evaluating language model performance on software engineering tasks \cite{o3mini}.
 All tasks in the SWE-bench Verified dataset were harvested from large open source repositories, like matplotlib or django, and then filtered to ensure they are automatically checkable and well-specified \cite{jimenez2024swebench}.

 Model time horizon computed from SWE-bench Verified tasks seem to follow an exponential trend from late 2023 through 2024.
-However, while the doubling time predicted by \gabenchmark{} + SWAA + RE-bench using 2024 models is 104 days, the doubling time predicted by the SWE-bench Verified results is shorter---around 70 days.
+However, while the doubling time predicted by \gabenchmark{} + SWAA + RE-bench using 2024 models is 143 days, the doubling time on SWE-bench Verified results is shorter---around 70 days.

 SWE-bench Verified time annotations were based on the expected time it would take an ``engineer who has had a few hours to familiarize themselves with the codebase" to solve the issue \cite{jimenez2024swebench}.
 We found that annotator time estimates differentially underestimate how long our contract baseliners take to complete the easiest SWE-bench verified tasks.
 As a result, our time horizon estimates for SWE-bench Verified (which use annotator times) are likely to underestimate the time horizon of less capable models relative to contractor times, in turn shortening doubling times.
 For more details see Appendix \ref{app:swe-bench}.